Pradeepkamma/JDBC-SQLInjectionSecureVsVulnerable/README.md

-# JDBC SQL Injection Demo & Secure Login
+# JDBC SQL Injection Demo & Secure Logi

 This project demonstrates **SQL Injection vulnerability** in JDBC and how to prevent it using **PreparedStatement**.